mayer79/foodDetector/README.md

 2. Strong implementations of CNNs like Tensorflow are not compatible with Windows, e.g. due to the difficulties with multithreading under Windows.

-To my knowledge, the `mxnet` project is the only competitive CNN implementation also running under Windows and also providing R bindings, amongst others.
-While still relatively unknown, the popularity of `mxnet` is growing, especially also in the Python community thanks to its extensive bindings.
+To my knowledge, MXNet is the only competitive CNN implementation also running under Windows and also providing R bindings, amongst others.
+While still relatively unknown, the popularity of MXNet is growing, thanks to its extensive bindings especially also in the Python community.
+As far as I know, it is Amazon's deep learning tool of choice.

-The aim of this article is to provide a real-world example of using `mxnet` in R Windows.
+The aim of this article is to provide a real-world example of using MXNet in R Windows.

-### About `mxnet`
+### About MXNet
 [mxnet](https://mxnet.incubator.apache.org/) is a very efficient C implementation of different (deep) neural net architectures such as

 - MLP